Where It All Began

 Let’s start where it all began…

 At first glance, the Captain’s Table in the harbour of Molyvos, owned by Melinda and Theo, looks fairly similar to many such popular restaurants across Greece.
 But appearances can be deceptive, as it is here that the Starfish story really begins and the Captain’s Table remains the focal point of all of our operations here in Lesvos.
 Melinda began to get involved with helping the refugees in November 2014.
-Along with a team of locals, she started to offer food and words of comfort to desperate people fleeing from war and risking their lives crossing the sea in overcrowded dinghies.
+Along with a team of locals, she started to offer food and support to desperate people fleeing from war and risking their lives crossing the sea in overcrowded dinghies.
 As the numbers increased rapidly throughout 2015, volunteers flew in from all over the world to help support Melinda’s efforts and Starfish became an official non-profit organisation in October 2015.

 The Captain’s Table is where plans are made, strategies to cope are created, alliances are built and lifelong friendships are made.
 Everything that Starfish is and does has its genesis in this very special restaurant.
 On a more practical level, it’s handily placed right next door to the port police in the harbour.
 This means we know when the coastguard goes out to rescue refugee boats that are in distress.
 When we see the coastguard leave the harbour, all of us here are incredibly nervous; will the people be okay?
 Is everyone safe?
 Or will urgent medical attention be required?
 Starfish is responsible for looking after all refugees rescued by the coastguard and we spring into action once we know there are people on their way.
 We give them emergency blankets, food, water, dry clothes and we welcome them to Europe.
 Starfish also assists in registering the refugees brought in by the coastguard and they are given free bus travel to the registration camps in Mytilini where they receive their papers for onward travel.
 The Captain’s Table is the place to come to for general information about Starfish, where volunteer inductions take place and is the venue for media interviews over a coffee and some delicious fava bean dip.